-I am a researcher at INRIA Paris, in the Gallium team -- now the Cambium team.
+I am a researcher at INRIA Paris, in the Cambium team and a part-time lecturer at École Polytechnique.

 Before that, between August 2015 and December 2016, I was a postdoc in Princeton University; I worked with Andrew Appel in the Verified Software Toolchain project, focusing on verified reasoning on concurrent C programs.